Amy Pascal: Sony Pictures

 Pascal joined Columbia Pictures in 1988, where she was responsible for the development of films including: Groundhog Day, Little Women, Awakenings, and A League of Their Own.
 She left Columbia in 1994 and served for two years as the President of Production for Turner Pictures while Scott Sassa was president of Turner Entertainment.
 During her time at Turner, Pascal hired Damon Lee as a development director.

 Pascal rejoined Columbia in 1996 as the studio's president after Turner Pictures merged with Warner Bros.
 In 1999, Pascal became Chair of Columbia Pictures.

 Pascal was named Co-Chairperson of Sony Pictures Entertainment in September 2006.
 She also served as Chairman of SPE's Motion Picture Group from December 2003 to February 2015.
 Pascal and SPE's Chairman and CEO Michael Lynton led all of SPE's lines of business, including: motion picture production, acquisition and distribution; television production, acquisition and distribution; television networks; digital content creation and distribution; operation of studio facilities; and development of new entertainment products, services and technologies.

 Pascal has overseen the production and distribution of many films, including the Spider-Man franchise; the James Bond films Casino Royale, Quantum of Solace and Skyfall, the first Bond film to gross over $1 billion at the worldwide box office; The Da Vinci Code and Angels & Demons; Sony Pictures Animation's The Smurfs, Cloudy with a Chance of Meatballs, and Hotel Transylvania; and Best Picture Oscar nominees American Hustle, Captain Phillips, Zero Dark Thirty, Moneyball and The Social Network.

-Pascal, along with Lynton, also oversaw Sony Pictures Television (SPT), which produces and distributes television programming for multiple platforms in the U.S. and internationally.
+Pascal, along with Lynton, also oversaw Sony Pictures Television, which produces and distributes television programming for multiple platforms in the U.S. and internationally.

 In 2013, Pascal was elected to the Board of Governors of the Academy of Motion Picture Arts and Sciences.

 She clashed with investor Daniel S. Loeb, who accused both Pascal and Lynton of "poor financial controls."
 According to the Financial Times, "she employed an assistant who earned more than $250,000 a year, and had use of a private jet and other perks in keeping with Hollywood's golden era rather than an age of austerity."
 At the end of 2014, Pascal was the only woman at Sony to earn over $1 million per annum, having earned US$3 million a year.